polarSaunderson/domR/README.md

   https://github.com/polarSaunderson/domR

 ## To-Do
+### 2023-09-05
+- [ ] Change add_metadata; it should probably be split into get_metadata, and
+      then add_metadata, which formats it; choice of where it is going (e.g. as PDF keywords via exifTools, as NetCDF atts, or as part of json / yaml).

 ### 2023-09-04
 - [ ] Figure out lists and saving data in relation to version control
 - [ ] Unify the 'cat' functions - it should handle if a vector goes to cat_list,